jonbarrow/CemUI/README.md

 To get CemUI 2.0 right now, you must build from source.
 To do this, follow these steps:

 1. Install NodeJS https://nodejs.org/
-2. Download the source code of _THIS BRANCH (2.0)_
+2. Download the source code
-3. Enter the source code directory via a command prompt (`cd C:/Path/To/CemUI-2.0`)
+3. Enter the source code directory via a command prompt (`cd C:/Path/To/CemUI`)
 4. Run `npm i` to install all depends
 5. Run `npm i electron -g` to globally install Electron
 6. Run `electron .` in the source code directory.
 This will start the developer version of CemUI